 We illustrate the ability of our method to obtain particulate organic carbon fluxes at multiple depth by reconstructing and comparing carbon export from the euphotic zone and the wintertime mixed layer depth.
-Export from the mixed layer is overall stronger than export from the euphotic zone in low and mid latitudes, and weaker in high latitudes, driving a significantly larger export of 9.4 $\pm 1.1~{\rm PgC/year}$ .
+Export from the mixed layer is overall stronger than export from the euphotic zone in low and mid latitudes, and weaker in high latitudes, driving a marginally larger flux of 6.1 ± 0.1 PgC y-1.
+Differences between euphotic zone and mixed layer export are only partially consistent with results from large scale models (Palevsky & Doney, 2018), and suggest important organic matter remineralization in the deeper parts of the euphotic zone.
 Three-dimensional reconstructions of particle fluxes would allow a closer investigation of the processes controlling export changes with depth and their implications for particle transfer efficiency and carbon sequestration.